 - Lying to doctors about injuries or conditions to get a higher dosage

-According to reports of the CDC, methadone addiction can carry more risks than other most painkillers, because levels build up in the body and had capabilities to interfere with an individuals normal heart rhythm or breathing.
+According to the CDC reports, methadone addiction can carry more risks than most painkillers because levels built up in the body and had the capabilities to interfere with an individual’s normal heart rhythm or breathing.
 Methadone has been responsible for almost a third of the deaths caused by opioid pain relievers in 2009, even though it was prescribed far less often than other such drugs, government researchers have found.
-Methadone accounted for 1.7 percent of the 257 million prescriptions that were written in 2009 for opioid pain relievers, and it was involved in 31.4 percent of overdose fatalities.
+Methadone accounted for 1.7 percent of the 257 million prescriptions written in 2009 for opioid pain relievers, and it was involved in 31.4 percent of overdose fatalities.

 My Loved One May Be Addicted: What Now?

 So often, people recognize a problem with a loved one but can’t quite pinpoint the specifics.
 For many, denial is part of the process.
 No one wants to believe that someone they know and love and trust has become Methadone dependent.
 But it’s important to realize that this type of addiction doesn’t discriminate.
 Anyone can fall into this deadly trap.